Quick Summary:

 Introduction to React Micro Frontend

-Monolithic architecture, which has been the norm in software development for decades now, is being replaced by microservices as an alternate strategy.
+Monolithic architecture, the norm in software development for decades, is being replaced by microservices as an alternate strategy.
 Initially, the success of monolithic designs has a long history.
 Consequently, several software vendors and industry leaders firmly believe in its benefits.
-But as times change, new technical advancements appear that are more advantageous than what everyone seems to be accustomed to.
+However, as time changes, new technical advancements appear that are more advantageous than everyone seems accustomed to.

-React micro frontend architecture is not a new concept; rather, it is a progression of earlier architectural patterns.
-Disruptive innovation trends in social media, cloud computing, and the Internet of Things are heavily influencing the platform of microservice architecture to quickly penetrate the market.
+React micro frontend architecture is not a new concept but a progression of earlier architectural patterns.
+Disruptive innovation trends in social media, cloud computing, and the Internet of Things (IoT) are heavily influencing the platform of microservice architecture to penetrate the market quickly.

 Thanks to the move to continuous deployment.
 Microservices, in the form of React micro frontend help businesses in the following ways: